Amsterdam-AI-Team/amsterdam-aiteam-cookiecutter/{{ cookiecutter.repo_name }}/README.md

 ## Usage

-TODO describe here how people can use your code
-For example by listing chosen parameters like this:
+TODO describe here how people can use your code, for example by listing chosen parameters like this:

 |Argument | Type or Action | Description | Default |
 |---|:---:|:---:|:---:|